 Tobacco 21 saves lives and improves health.

-- In Illinois, 11,000 teens become new smokers each year; if these rates persist, 230,000 Illinois teens alive today will die prematurely from smoking.
+- In Illinois, 4,800 teens become new daily smokers each year; if these rates persist, 230,000 Illinois teens alive today will die prematurely from smoking.

 - The Institute of Medicine projects that Tobacco 21 could reduce overall smoking by 12 percent by the time today’s teenagers become adults; the biggest declines in tobacco use would be seen among 15-17 year olds (25%) and 18-20 year olds (15%).

-- Tobacco 21 would immediately improve community health by reducing inflammation, improving immune function, and reducing premature births and SIDS.
+- Tobacco 21 would immediately improve community health by reducing premature births, SIDS and deaths due to smoking.

 The economic impact of Tobacco 21 could be enormous.